What is House and Pet Sitting?

 House sitting is a mutually beneficial arrangement between two parties – most usually taking place between a homeowner and a house-sitter – enabling the owner to leave their property and pets in the care of the sitter for an agreed period of time.

-Here are some of our HouseSit Match members experiences. they help us define what is house sitting through their photographs and blog content that will help us describe what arrangements take place and how they are arranged between the respective parties.
+Here are some of our HouseSit Match members experiences. they help us define house sitting through their photographs and blog content that will help us describe what arrangements take place and how they are arranged between the respective parties.

-What is house sitting for the Homeowner
+House sitting for the Homeowner

 House-sitters are people who will agree to move into your property as part of their working holiday or sometimes a professional assignment, in order to care for your home and pets in your absence.
 They understand that it is a responsible role and that your home and pets are their priority whilst they are living in your property.
 It is a good idea to draw up a house-sitting agreement in order to list the responsibilities you expect the sitter to meet (registered members have access to our full suite – ask us for details!

-TOP TIPS – homeowners wanting house-sitting –
+TOP TIPS – for homeowners –

-What is house sitting for the House-Sitter –
+House sitting for the House-Sitter –

-TOP TIPS – for house-sitters when house-sitting –
+TOP TIPS – for house-sitters –

 For both Sitters and Owners – ‘House-sitting’ can be So much more –